Criticism of Buddhism: Jainism

 A Jain defense of its dualism of lifeless matter and everlasting soul, against the Charvaka denial of this existence, and what is described as the Buddhist notion of the impermanent or transient nature of the soul (consciousness), is articulated in Chapter 8 (verse 62–70) of Atmasiddhi Shastra, a 19th-century text by Shrimad Rajchandra.
 In this defense, living bodies are equated with dead bodies, to posit that matter (Pudgal) cannot produce consciousness.
+Jains often recognized Buddhism's radical "momentariness" as oversimplification of singular viewpoint Ṛjusūtra naya of its anekantvada system.

 Taoism

 Since the fall of the Han dynasty, Chinese Taoism and Buddhism have accused each other of copying their texts.
 Since at least 166, Taoism had propagated the idea that Laozi or one of his disciples went to India to become the Buddha to subdue the barbarians in the West.
 The Buddhists also fought back, and these debates continued until the middle of the 9th century.

 Shinto

 Hirata Atsutane, a Shinto fundamentalist and Japanese Kokugaku scholar, wrote a biography of the Buddha from a critical perspective.
 Atsutane's book was subsequently banned by the shogunate, but it was still widely disseminated among Japanese intellectuals and caused considerable embarrassment to the Buddhist community in Japan.